 When you’re sailing along with the keel down, the keel cable can vibrate in the water like a guitar string due to drag.
 That’s the humming that you might hear when the cable is too tight or too loose.
 The individual wires that make up the cable bend most where the cable is held by a fixed object like a turning ball or a fork terminal.
 Vibrating at a high frequency, the wires can quickly work harden and then break.
 This is the second place to watch for cable damage.

 Think about when you bend a coat hanger back and forth to break it.
 At first, bending it is easy.
 It gradually becomes more difficult (work hardening) until the hanger cracks in the middle of the bend.
 Your keel cable acts similarly.
-If enough keel cable wires break, the entire cable can fail if subjected to enough force like in the following picture.
+If enough keel cable wires break, the entire cable can fail if subjected to enough force.